VladUl287/ChangeTracker.Client/README.md

 TODO:
     - Timtastamp cache support with client lifetime specification in settings
     - Use AssemblyWriteTime in etag generator
-    - Add suffix in etag generator from tracker options
     - NpgsqlDataSource get timestamp like DateTimeOffset without cast
     - Etag make it value type and not string
     - Add global options validation